You can get help for research in several ways.

 Research records may also be important to consider when planning how to manage one’s data.
 These can include:

 Some research data may not be sharable due to ethics and privacy concerns or regulations, but researchers may be called upon to explain how they will manage them.
-Examples from the OMB include:
+Examples include:

 In addition, the following types of data should also not be shared: